 Students may apply directly or be nominated by a faculty member.
 In addition to the LERA Scholarship, applicants will also be considered for the Gundlach Scholarship in Labor Studies, Martin and Anne Jugum Scholarship in Labor Studies, and the Samuel B. Bassett Scholarship in Labor Relations.

 Required Application Materials

-- A brief written statement by the applicant explaining her or his commitment to the study of labor, involvement with the labor movement, or intention to pursue a career in labor relations.
+- A written statement by the applicant (not exceeding 750 words) explaining her or his commitment to the study of labor, involvement with the labor movement, or intention to pursue a career in labor relations.

 - A copy of the student's transcript

 - Include student's contact information, including email, mailing addresses, and phone number

 Selection of the LERA Scholarship recipient will be made by the Standing Committee of the Harry Bridges Center for Labor Studies and presented at the Bridges Center's annual awards celebration.

 Deadline for application for the 2014-2015 academic year

 Send applications to

 Harry Bridges Center for Labor Studies